gill-gemini/profanitycheckapi/README.md

 # profanitycheck

 Profanity Check API helps to scan and censor txt documents for obsene words(.txt , .csv extensions).
 There is no authentication currently , so API is accessible , when you hit the end point.
 The app is currently deployed to Heroku.
 The API is built with Java and Spring framework.
 Integrations tests have been written , which test all the endpoints and the scan logic.

+The project also contains a service for fetching large contentversion from the Salesforce Environment.
+This fetching service was written for fetching large files (>12MB) from the SOAP API.
+This particular fetching service is work in progess and not complete.

 * **URL**